sohu18/google-page-rank-algorithm/README.md

 Indetail informaiton of page rank

-Adjacency matrix:
+ Adjacency matrix
-In the matrix below, you can see the links between pages:
+In the matrix below, you can see the links between pages

 $$
 M = \begin{bmatrix}